bowlofstew/bowlofstew.github.io/_posts/2016-03-14-protonmail-ios.md

   * Calendar integration

- I suspect the later 2 items are more of a feature as it leaks information across applications and potentially accounts (Protonmail -> Google Calender for example).
+I suspect the later 2 items are more of a feature as it leaks information across applications.
+Protonmail -> Google Calender for example.

 I have been on the edge of switching from my Google email account for awhile now.
-I had been looking for a secure email platform with a great mobile application as most of my emails hit the phone long before the desktop now.
+I had been looking for a secure email platform with a mobile application for awhile.
 Protonmail's hard work on both their web and mobile platform has made me a believer.

 &nbsp;